Noah Newman: Casting

 Several days after Schmidt's announcement, it was announced that Robert Adamson had been placed on contract and would join the cast as Noah.
 He made his debut on October 1, 2012.
 In March 2016, it was revealed that Adamson was placed off contract and put on recurring status.
 In early 2018, Soap Central announced Adamson's exit from the role of Noah.
 He last appeared on February 16, 2018.
 He returned later the same year from October 4 to 10, and again from December 25 to 27.
 In 2020, Adamsom briefly reprised the role for a multi-episode guest stint, beginning on February 18, 2020.
 That August, Soaps.com reported that Adamson would again reprise the role; he returned from September 3 to 9, 2020.
 In August 2021, it was announced the role had been recast, with newcomer Rory Gibson debuting as Noah later that year on October 12.
+Scenes concerning his departure from the role aired on April 21, 2023.

 In September 2025, it was announced Lucas Adams had been recast in the role.
 Adams previously appeared on the soap in 2012 as a day-player, Wesley.
 He made his first episodic appearance on November 4, 2025.